Really bad back pain in your 20s? Dont panic

 Reminder: Do not hesitate to see or telehealth a doctor.

-No onetreatment has been proven effective.
+No one treatment has been proven effective.
 The best approach is MULTIMODAL.

 Rest for 2-3 days but keep moving: little, gently, frequently.

 Avoid sitting for the first 24 hours.
-Either walk around OR lie on your back or over a pillow on your tummy.
-Lie flat with knees ‘crook’ bent .
-Do not lie propped up like a banana.
+Either walk around a little OR lie on your back or over a pillow on your tummy.
+Lie flat with knees ‘crook’ bent: do not sit/lie propped up like a bent banana.
+Change positions as often as possible to avoid locking up.
+Ease it out with gently actions.
+Do not try to stretch it out.

 Minimise pain if possible although this can be hard in the first 24-28 hours.